VDA5050/VDA5050/VDA5050_EN.md

 If not, the mobile robot shall stop because it is out of the allowed navigation space and report an error of type 'OUTSIDE_OF_CORRIDOR' with level 'CRITICAL'.
 The fleet control can decide if user interaction is required or if the mobile robot can continue by canceling the current order and sending a new order to the mobile robot with corridor information that allows the mobile robot to move again.

 *Remark: Allowing the mobile robot to deviate from the trajectory increases the possible footprint of the mobile robot during driving.
-This circumstance shall be considered during initial operation, and if the fleet control makes a traffic control decision based on the mobile robot's footprint.*
+This circumstance shall be considered during initial operation, and when the fleet control makes a traffic control decision based on the mobile robot's footprint.*
 See also Section [6.5.2 Traversal of nodes and entering/leaving edges, triggering of actions](#652-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions) for further information.

 ## 6.2 Actions

-If the mobile robot supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic `instantActions` (see Section [6.4.1 Instant actions](#641-instant-actions)).
+If the mobile robot supports actions other than driving, these actions are instructed via the `actions` array that is attached to a node or an edge, sent via the separate topic `instantActions` (see section [6.2.1 Instant actions](#621-instant-actions)) or configured via action zones (see section [6.4.1 Zone types](#641-zone-types)).
 Actions that are to be executed on an edge shall only run while the mobile robot is on the edge (see Section [6.5.2 Traversal of nodes and entering/leaving edges, triggering of actions](#652-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).

 Actions that are triggered on nodes can run as long as they need to run and should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or formulated pairwise (e.g., "activateWarningLights" and "deactivateWarningLights"), although there may be exceptions.